What was, what is coming up……

 SUPER-POSITIONS, Stanley Street Gallery, Sydney, 4 – 21 April 2018

-HS4 EXHIBITION masterclass with Tanel Veenre (Es), February 2017
+HS4 EXHIBITION masterclass with Tanel Veenre (Est), February 2017

-Tanel Veenre’s brief was to run a workshop about EXHIBITION development in its widest context:
+Tanel Veenre’s brief was to run a workshop about EXHIBITION development in its widest context.
+See below some samples:

 Vivien Atkinson, Katie Pascoe, Brendon Mason collaboration exhibition based around the idea of an archaeological dig.